PDC-support/arrhenius-benchmarks/GROMACS/stmv_gmx_v2/readme.md

 ## Performance aspects

 The simulation system used for this benchmark consists of 1.06 million atoms.
-When domain-decomposed inhomegeneous work distribution across domains poses a challenge for strong scaling.
+When domain-decomposed inhomogeneous work distribution across domains poses a challenge for strong scaling.
 Additionally, at high scale wider MPI ranks and tuning of separate PME ranks is required in order to balance the PP-PME load.
 The limiting factor to strong scaling at peak is 3D-FFT scalability on both